bodziosamolot/sourceGenerators/article.md

 - The `context.SyntaxProvider.CreateSyntaxProvider()` returns the `IncrementalValuesProvider<INamedTypeSymbol>` which we already know does all of the caching magic.

 It's important to underline that splitting the process into the predicate and transform is a window optimisation.
 It should do a lightweight check to quickly filter the incoming syntax.
-If the work it does is time consuming the experience in the ide will quickly become unbearable.
+If the work it does is time consuming the experience in the IDE will quickly become unbearable.

 The code ends with a `Where(m => m != null)`.
 This is not a LINQ operator.
 It behaves in a similar way but it is an *IValueProvider* extension method.
 There are other similar ones: